 ‘COVERT AFFAIRS,’ SEASON THREE (2012)

 Smart though she is, rookie operative Annie Walker (Piper Perabo) isn’t prepared for what she’s about to step into.
-She’s experienced losing an asset, escaped foreign countries and fast tracks up the ranks at Langley.
+She’s experiences losing an asset, escaped foreign countries and fast tracks up the Langley ranks.
 All of which impresses her boss Joan Campbell (Kari Matchett).
-The agency has just lost one of their own and Annie was a witness to it.
-Not only did the operative want Annie’s help on a new operation but Jai Wilcox was also her friend.
+The agency has just lost one of their own and Annie witnesses it.
+Not only did the operative want Annie’s operation help but Jai Wilcox was also her friend.
 In the aftermath of his death, Annie finds her life further upended when the department of special operations transfer her, and she no longer has Auggie (Christopher Gorham) as her handler.
-She now works under Lena (Sarah Clarke), an old adversary of Joan’s.
+She now works under Lena (Sarah Clarke), an old adversary of Joan’s. covert affairs season three

 Under Lena’s guidance, Annie flourishes.
 Here she goes out on missions during which she works assets instead of sitting behind a desk.
 This leads her into an intimate relationship with a man named Simon (Richard Coyle) who’s been on the CIA’s watch list now for years.
 So far, Annie is the only person to get this close to the man.
 Losing herself in the relationship, it isn’t long before Annie’s abilities are questioned coinciding with an investigation launched into the sentence of the CIA’s former leader.